Pay off your Mortgage as Fast as You can

-First you need to understand your loan rules, and attempt to maximize your money.
-In order to do this, follow some simple steps listed below.
+First, you need to understand your loan rules and attempt to maximize your money.
+To do this, follow some simple steps listed below.

-1. Talk to your bank/mortgage broker and ask how much principal can be added on.
+- Talk to your bank/mortgage broker and ask how much the principal can be added on.
 Lots of companies allow you a 10% principal on anniversary dates.
-Some will even allow you “double up” monthly in order to pay off faster.
+Some will even allow you “double-up” monthly to pay off faster.

 2. Ask about the frequency of your payments.
 If you’re only making a single monthly payment, try to switch to a bi-weekly or weekly one.
-Depending on how good you are at budgeting your money, with a higher frequency of payments, you will pay less interest during the course of your mortgage, which will drop years off of it.
+Depending on how good you are at budgeting your money, you will pay less interest during your mortgage with a higher frequency of cash, which will drop years off of it.

-If you are concerned with being able to make more frequent payments, you will need to “find” more money to pay them with.
+If you are concerned with making more frequent payments, you will need to “find” more money to pay them with.
 The secret to this is cutting back current expenses where you can and creating “more” money to work with.

-I personally paid off my mortgage in 12.5 years.
+I paid off my mortgage in 12.5 years.
 I’m not sure I could it this early if I started today with the current housing market across Canada.
-My starting goal was to be mortgage free by the time our oldest child graduated high school.
+My starting goal was to be mortgage-free by the time our oldest child graduated high school.
 We surpassed the goal by one year!
 We paid off our house when my oldest child was in Grade 11.
-One of the ways I was able to do this was by cutting expenses, but also putting down a large down-payment of 25%.
+One of the ways I was able to do this was by cutting expenses and putting down a large down-payment of 25%.

 Here are some ways you can find some extra money to pay off faster: